Get Answers to all your Questions

 header-bg qa

-Consider a circular current-carrying loop of radius R in the x-y plane with centre at origin.
+Consider a circular current-carrying loop of radius R in the x-y plane with the centre at the origin.
 Consider the line integral

 \tau (L)=\left | \int_{-L}^{L} B.dl\right | taken along z-axis